Interfacial Line Energy of a Topological Phase: Growth of clusters at finite temperature

-To observe the growth (shrinkage) of clusters with time $t$, we calculate average local magnetization $\langle s_{x,y} \rangle$ for any unit cell at position ${\textbf r} =(x,y)$ as a function of $t$.
-The behavior of $\langle s_{x,y} \rangle$ for different values of $\kappa$ and $t$ is shown in Fig.~\ref{snapshot_classical_quantum}(b).
-Our study reveals that when initial size of cluster (having up-spins) $n>n_{c}^{\rm{Q}}$, the cluster grows with time and when $n_{c}^{\rm{cl}}>n$, the cluster shrinks.
+We then move on to explore the universal feature of growth (shrinkage) of the clusters through the dynamics of the local magnetization averaged over various realizations.
+The behavior of the average local magnetization $\langle s_{x,y} \rangle$ for both $\kappa=0$ and $\kappa=1.2$ is shown in Fig.~\ref{snapshot_classical_quantum}(b).
+Unlike the rugged boundaries of the clusters in a typical realization, the averaging of the local magnetization over various realizations renders the clusters to appear circularly symmetric.
+We find that when initial size of cluster (having up-spins) $n>n_{c}^{\rm{Q}}$, the cluster grows with time $t$ and when $n_{c}^{\rm{cl}}>n$, the cluster shrinks.
 This behavior remains unchanged in both the classical ($\kappa=0$) and the topological ($\kappa = 1.2$) situations.
-However, when $n_{c}^{\rm{Q}}>n>n_{c}^{\rm{cl}}$, although the cluster grows for $\kappa=0$, it shrinks for $\kappa=1.2$ (see Fig.~\ref{snapshot_classical_quantum}(b)), thus establishing the role of topological surface tension in altering growth (shrinkage) of clusters.
-Moreover, modifying the quench protocols can further allow tunability in such growth processes (see SM~\cite{supp_sm}).
+However, when $n_{c}^{\rm{Q}}>n>n_{c}^{\rm{cl}}$, although the cluster grows for $\kappa=0$, it shrinks for $\kappa=1.2$ (see Fig.~\ref{snapshot_classical_quantum}(b)).
+These observations establish the role of the topological interface energy contribution in altering growth (shrinkage) of clusters.

+While we have established the role of topological interface energy contribution in affecting the nucleation physics, modifying the quench protocols can allow further tunability in such growth processes (see Appendix~\ref{slow}).